ADDLESHAW GODDARD BRINGS TOGETHER EUROPE, MIDDLE EAST AND ASIA TEAM FOR MBO OF UAE-BASED SUPERSONIC IMAGINE

+Addleshaw Goddard has advised SSH Holdings, a UAE-based private equity group, on the management buy-out of SuperSonic Imagine for a confidential sum.

-(MENAFN- Gambit Communications HQ) Dubai, United Arab Emirates, 16th January 2024: The Addleshaw team comprised a cross-border team from Dubai, France and Singapore, providing full service advice to the acquirers including M&A, finance, antitrust, employment, IP and other aspects of the transaction.
+Dubai, United Arab Emirates: The Addleshaw team comprised a cross-border team from Dubai, France and Singapore, providing full service advice to the acquirers including M&A, finance, antitrust, employment, IP and other aspects of the transaction.
 The team was led out of Dubai by Funds and Private Equity partner Philip Dowsett and in Paris by Private Equity partner David Lambert with support from Louis-Alexandre Montpeyroux.

 SuperSonic Imagine is a leading medical technology company specializing in ultrasound imaging headquartered in Provence-Alpes-Côtes d'Azur and which was acquired in 2019 by Hologic, a global medical technology company focussed on women's health and listed on NASDAQ.